 By this point, I was very hesitant to accept any new doctrines.
 But I was also very questioning.
 Who are the real 12 Tribes?
 Should I follow the Mosaic law?
 What do I do?
 I put my trust in the Almighty and decided to study to show myself approved rather than let people tell me what to believe and I just take it.
 Now I sit at this computer desk hoping to help others who know what this is like and to lead them on the right path.
 What do I believe now?
 What denomination am I?
 I am for the Almighty.
 I am a Torah keeper who believes in the Savior, and I will preach this truth to everyone regardless of skin color or ancestry.
 Pornography and video game addiction are behind me.
 I am doing better on not drinking as many sodas, and I now know that reading the word of the Almighty requires us to do research and learn for ourselves, not just listen to others.
 Even the prophets had to be taught the scriptures.

 I thank you all for reading this and I pray that you and I will find our way.
 Peace and blessings, and all praises to the Most High.

 To My Followers

-I am sorry if you have been waiting on me to post a new article.
-After I left the Hebrew Israelites, a friend advised me to take time off of teaching and more on learning.
+I am sorry for my absence.
+After I left the Hebrew Israelites, a friend I should take some time off of teaching and more on learning.
 I am preparing to do a full on study of the Mosaic law, as well as the stories and prophecies in Genesis to Deuteronomy.
 But you can expect a new article on Halloween and Christmas when the time for each of those days comes closer.
-I'll be tackling whether we should celebrate them or not in an in depth article (the short answer is no).
+I'll be tackling whether we should celebrate them or not in an in-depth article (the short answer is no).
 I'll still be available to answer questions, comment, and interact with you so please feel free to contact me whenever you want to.